Eli Broad: The Broad Prize

 From 2002 to 2014, the Broad Foundation awarded an annual $1 million Broad Prize for Urban Education.
 The Broad Prize recognized the large urban school districts in America that have made the greatest improvement in student achievement while narrowing achievement gaps among low-income students and students of color.
 In 2012, the foundation launched the Broad Prize for Public Charter Schools, which awarded $250,000 to the top charter management organization in the country.
 Over the course of 17 years, prize money totaling nearly $18 million went to support college scholarships and college readiness programs.
 Both prizes were officially sunsetted in 2019.

 The Broad Center

-The Broad Center identifies, develops, and supports outstanding leaders who are inspired to work towards transforming public education into an engine of excellence and equity.
+The Broad Center supports leaders who are inspired to work towards transforming public education into an engine of excellence and equity.
 The nonprofit includes two highly selective professional development programs, the Broad Academy and the Broad Residency in Urban Education.
 The Broad Academy supports current and aspiring superintendents of urban public school districts, public charter school networks, and state departments of education as they work to grow their organizations' effectiveness and increase their impact.
 The Broad Residency in Urban Education is a two-year program that matches early- to mid-career professionals with management roles in urban public school systems while earning an accredited masters in education.